 Sometimes the receiver will stop oscillating.
 While the tubes are lighted, take out the coil from its socket and re-insert it.
 This generally stops the trouble.
 Slightly tapping the detector tube or taking it out of the socket and re-inserting it will bring the set into oscillation once more.
-If these methods fail, place your fingers on the coil and shake the tickler winding a little, pressing on it or trying to move it up or down just a fraction of an inch.
-Any of the above, or all of them, cured the regeneration trouble here whenever the set stopped oscillating.
-In some cases, to obtain steady regeneration it was necessary to wind a coil with as many as 8 turns on the tickler.
+If these methods fail, place your fingers on the coil and shake the tickler winding a little, pressing on it or trying to move it up or down just a frac-

-FIG. 2 - THE DETECTOR CIRCUIT

-- C1 2-plate midget condenser.
+$C_1 \longrightarrow 2$ -plate midget condenser.

-- C2 Cardwell 191-E, 75-μμfd. variable.
+C2 - Cardwell 191-E, 75-μμfd. variable.

-- C3 100-μμfd.
+C3 - 100-44 fd.
 Sangamo fixed condenser.

-- $C_4 6000$ - $\mu\mu fd$.
-Sangamo fixed condenser. $C_5 - 0.1$ - μfd .
+C4 - 6000-μμfd.
 Sangamo fixed condenser.

+Cs - 0.1-μfd.
+Sangamo fixed condenser.

-- R 6-megchm grid leak.
+R - 6-megihm grid leak.

-- R1 -- 30-ohm rheostat.
+R1 -- 30-ohm rheostat.

-- R2 50,006-ohm variable resistor (See text).
+$R_2 - 50.006$ -ohm variable resistor (See text).

-- L and L1 Grid and tickler windings.
+L and L_1 - Grid and tickler windings.
 See text for details.

+tion of an inch.
+Any of the above, or all of them, cured the regeneration trouble here whenever the set stopped oscillating.
+In some cases, to obtain steady regeneration it was necessary to wind a coil with as many as 8 turns on the tickler.